ashleychontos/sort-a-survey/docs/sample.rst

 Sample
 ======
-Sample class helpful for taking a sample and downselecting based on a specific program's selection criteria, observing methods and priorities.
+The Sample class is a convenient way to quickly create a filtered sample from a much larger sample by specifying a survey and survey program.

 .. module:: sortasurvey